 Evaluation Schedule

 Table 4 below provides the schedule for evaluation of the Gas Optimization Program.
 Adjustments will be made as needed as program year evaluation activities begin.
-Navigant will produce separate reporting of impacts, research findings, and recommendations for the Business Program and Public Sector.
+Navigant will produce a single report with separate reporting of impacts, research findings, and recommendations for the Business Program and Public Sector.

 Table 4.
 Evaluation Schedule